SPOTIFY

 A. Questionnaire

-Purpose: Helpful to have a wide scope and large quantity of data to get an initial direction.
+Purpose: To gather a wide scope and large quantity of data to get an initial direction.

 Action: Received 18 responses (mostly young adults and teenagers)